 If you have chosen to get your new Sailor a gift for completing graduation, don’t leave it behind.
 Need some good gift ideas?
 Learn about some great Basic Training Graduation Gifts.

-It’s been 8 weeks since you’ve last seen your Sailor, and they’ve gone through a huge transformation.
-As they begin to march out onto the parade deck, you will naturally begin to look for him or her.
+It’s been 10 weeks since you’ve last seen your Sailor, and they’ve gone through a huge transformation.
+As they begin to march out onto the drill deck, you will naturally begin to look for him or her.

 With so many graduating Sailors it can be difficult to find your Sailor in the crowd.
 A handy pair of binoculars (or your smartphone camera on zoom) at the ready will help you accurately spot your Sailor.

 It’s never a bad idea to have some extra cash on your person.
 You are likely to encounter some toll booths (Illinois has many toll roads) on your drive to graduation.
 Make sure you have enough cash to pay.